UFC Fight Night: Blanchfield vs. Barber: Predictions & Analysis

 A few statistical edges stand out.
 Holobaugh throws significantly more leather — a 1.1 sig. strike per minute gap.
 Leavitt is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Leavitt has tighter striking defense, making opponents miss more often.

 The Pick: Jordan Leavitt over Kurt Holobaugh.
-We're leaning Leavitt here at 75%, a solid but not overwhelming edge.
+The model is firm on this one: Leavitt at 77%.

 Bolaji Oki